Quickstart: Build a Table API app with .NET and Azure Cosmos DB

-- In a new window, sign in to the Azure portal.
+- In a new browser window, sign in to the Azure portal.

 Add a table

-You can now use Data Explorer to create a table and add data to your database.
+You can now use the Data Explorer tool in the Azure portal to create a database and table.

 Setting Suggested value Description Table Id sample-table The ID for your new table.
 Table names have the same character requirements as database ids.
 Database names must be between 1 and 255 characters, and cannot contain